-- (c) a technical expert in the relevant field who is an Director of the municipality or municipal entity, if the municipality or municipal entity has such a expert - (3) A quorum is of 50 % plus 1, with the Chief Financial Officer or, if the chief financial officer is not available, another manager in the budget and treasury office reporting directly to the chief financial officer and designated by the chief financial officer being, at all times one of the quorum-forming members: - (4) The accounting officer may appoint the CFO as chairperson of the committee.
-If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting and will be documented in the minutes. - (5) Neither a member of a bid evaluation committee, nor an advisor or person assisting the evaluation committee, may be a member of a bid adjudication committee. - (6) If the bid adjudication committee decides to award a bid other than the one recommended by the bid evaluation committee, the bid adjudication committee must prior to awarding the bid - - (a) check in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal service charges are not in arrears, and; - (b) Notify the accounting officer. - (c) The accounting officer may - After due consideration of the reasons for the deviation, ratify or reject the decision of the bid adjudication committeereferred to in paragraph (a)-(b); and - (ii) If the decision of the bid adjudication committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - (7) The accounting officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation.
+- available, another manager in the budget and treasury office reporting directly to the chief financial officer and designated by the chief financial officer. - at least one senior supply chain management practitioner who is an (b) official of the municipality or the municipal entity; and - a technical expert in the relevant field who is a director of the (c) municipality or municipal entity, if the municipality or municipal entity has such an expert - A quorum is of 50 % plus 1, with the Chief Financial Officer or, if the chief (3) financial officer is not available, another manager in the budget and treasury office reporting directly to the chief financial officer and designated by the chief financial officer being, at all times one of the quorum-forming members: - (4) The accounting officer may appoint the CFO as chairperson of the committee.
+If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting and will be documented in the minutes. - (5) Neither a member of a bid evaluation committee, nor an advisor or person assisting the evaluation committee, may be a member of a bid adjudication committee. - If the bid adjudication committee decides to award a bid other than the one (6)recommended by the bid evaluation committee, the bid adjudication committee must prior to awarding the bid - check in respect of the preferred bidder whether that bidder's municipal (a) rates and taxes and municipal service charges are not in arrears, and; - (b) - Notify the accounting officer. (c) The accounting officer may (i) After due consideration of the reasons for the deviation, ratify or reject the decision of the bid adjudication committee referred to in paragraph (a)-(b); and - If the decision of the bid adjudication committee is rejected, refer (ii) the decision of the adjudication committee back to that committee for reconsideration. - (7) The accounting officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - (8) The accounting officer must comply with section 114 of the Act within 10 working days - If the Bid Adjudication Committee or other delegated official has resolved that (9)a bid be accepted, the successful and unsuccessful bidders shall be notified in writing of this decision - Every notification of decision shall be sent via fax or sent via electronic mail (10)to the address chosen by the bidder, with a copy of proof of transmission kept for record purposes, or shall be delivered by hand, in which case acknowledgement of receipt must be signed and dated on a copy of such notification and kept for record purposes.33

-- (8) The accounting officer must comply with section 114 of the Act within 10 working days - (9) If the Bid Adjudication Committee or other delegated official has resolved that a bid be accepted, the successful and unsuccessful bidders shall be notified in writing of this decision - (10) Every notification of decision shall be sent via registered mail and either faxed or sent via electronic mail to the address chosen by the bidder, with a copy of proof of transmission kept for record purposes, or shall be delivered by hand, in which case acknowledgement of receipt must be signed and dated on a copy of such notification and kept for record purposes. - (11) Members of the bid specification committee, bid evaluation committee and technical advisors may attend the bid adjudication committee to provide clarity, but has no decision making rights pertaining to the award. - (12) The accounting officer may sub-delegate its power in terms of paragraph 63 of this policy to the bid evaluation committee, the bid adjudication committee and the Manager Supply Chain Management.
+- (11) Members of the bid specification committee, bid evaluation committee and technical advisors may attend the bid adjudication committee to provide clarity, but has no decision-making rights pertaining to the award. - (12) The accounting officer may sub-delegate its power in terms of paragraph 63 of this policy to the bid evaluation committee, the bid adjudication committee, and the Manager Supply Chain Management.

-38. Procurement of banking services
+37. Procurement of banking services